About

 Connect with fellow pre-professional and professional artists to build your dance network.

-Deepen your approach to cultivate artistic practice with BODYSONNET repertoire Magma choreographed by Moscelyne ParkeHarrison, creative process with Mio Ishikawa.
+Deepen your approach to cultivate artistic practice with repertoire and creative labs.

 Move, Connect, and Deepen your research and dive into a world of creativity and innovation as you engage in technique classes, dialogue and choreography.
-NEWAVE is a five day winter intensive designed to empower dancers ages 18-28 to refine their technical skills and hone in on their artistic goals.
 Join forces with a community of like-minded individuals, where collaboration and authenticity is valued.
 Forge connections with industry professionals, exchange ideas, and grow your dance community.

 -